ystskm/node-grunt-runner/README.md

 };
 ```

-### - task config can be pre-given not only package.json but also an execute option
+### - task config can be pre-given not only via package.json but also as an execute option
 ```js
 {
   "name": "grunt-runner-test",